 The Ladson Research Library and Archives features an extensive collection of primary source documents and photographs related to the history of the Sandy Spring community, as well as secondary source materials on regional history.
-The non-lending library is open to the public and admission is free for museum members and $5 for non-members.
+The non-lending library is open to the public.

 Professional and avocational researchers will find a treasure trove of information in the archives, with staff and volunteers ready to answer preliminary research questions submitted in person, over the telephone, or via email at no charge.
 To pull primary source material or make digital copies, there is a daily flat fee of $35 for non-members and no charge for museum members.
 You may submit your research question here.